-11 Jobs Your High School Guidance Counselor Didn't Think Of
+11 Jobs Your Guidance Counselor Didn't Tell You About

 Remember when your high school guidance counselor told you that if you didn’t buckle down and study, you’d end up flipping burgers for a living?
 Now you’re settled into a rewarding career in accounting, but there were other options Mr. Hasselback never thought of.
 You could have been a band salvager, a kelp cutter, or even an unscrambler.
 The U.S. Department of Labor worked out a nifty classification scheme that defines these jobs and more.

 Want to ski all season, but you don’t quite have the skills to be a ski instructor?
 Well, if you like riding snowmobiles and are good at attaching hoses and adjusting valves, hook up the compressed air and water, adjust the mixture, and start spraying.
 You’re a snowmaker!

 Like building models?
 Forget the small stuff.
 Why not a life-size Tyrannosaurus Rex?
 The duties of a museum technician include molding and restoring skeletal parts of fossils, reassembling fragmented artifacts, and fabricating substitute pieces.
 You might have to clean, catalog, and label some small stuff, too.